Alvi-Rahman/Turner_and_Townsend_technical_assessment/README.md

 # Turner & Townsend technical assessment Solve

-I solved the 3rd problem as stated in the Task
+I solved the 3rd problem (Fifth Stack-Based Interpreter) as stated in the Task

-## Stack Run Code
+## Fifth Run Code

 ### Run The Following Command and Provide inputs in the console (As provided in the Documentation)
 ```